 Two columns (1977) Gust Romijn

-Gust Romijn painted in the years' 40 and '50 in the style of the Cobra movement and was closely involved in the creation of the artists' collective Liga Nieuw Beelden.
-A work like The infinite house is an interpretation of the Cobra style, which is almost organic in nature.
+Gust Romijn painted in the 40s and 50s in the style of the Cobra movement and was closely involved in the foundation of the artist collective Liga Nieuw Beelden.
+A work like The infinite house is a rendition of the Cobra-like style, which is almost organic in character.
 This style is at odds with his later work in public space, of which these two red columns are also an example.
-With bright colors, Romijn designed businesslike abstract shapes.
-This change in style betrays an interest from object to space.
-This sculpture Two columns was commissioned in 1997 for the rebuilding of the Energiehal by means of the percentage scheme.
-In 2003 the artwork was moved from its original location on the Abraham van Stolkweg to the Roel Langerakweg, where it functioned as a monumental marking of the entrance to the sports park.
-In 2016 the artwork was removed from this place and stored in the depot for restoration.
-The artwork will probably be placed back at the new Gust Romijnbrug (2016) in Charlois.
+Romijn designed smooth abstract shapes in bright colors.
+This change of style betrays an interest from object to space.
+This sculpture Two columns was commissioned in 1997 for the rebuilding of the Energy Hall by means of the percentage scheme.
+In 2003, the artwork was moved from its original location on Abraham van Stolkweg to Roel Langerakweg, where it served as a monumental marker for the entrance to the sports park.
+In 2016, the artwork was removed from this place and stored in the depot for restoration.
+The artwork will probably be placed back at the new Gust Romijn Bridge (2016) in Charlois.
 This location is close to the former home and studio of Romijn.